Nets keep turnover-prone 76ers winless on the road

 Rondae Hollis-Jefferson also scored 21 points and Caris LeVert had 20 for the Nets.
 They took a small lead into halftime thanks to 17 Philadelphia turnovers, then blew it open with a 41-point third quarter that was one of the biggest in Barclays Center history.

-They kept pouring it on in the fourth and 76ers coach Brett Brown pulled Joel Embiid and Ben Simmons midway through the period facing a 24-point deficit.
+They kept pouring it on in the fourth and Brown removed Embiid and Simmons facing a 24-point deficit.

+"I would say turning the ball over a lot of the time is being lackadaisical or trying to force something that isn't there," Russell said.
+"I think everybody was aggressive tonight, 1 through 5."

-Embiid finished with 16 points and 15 rebounds, taking only eight shots a day after going for 39 points and 17 rebounds in a victory over Detroit.
+Embiid finished with 16 points and 15 rebounds but got only eight shots a day after going for 39 points and 17 rebounds in a victory over Detroit.
 Simmons had 20 points and 12 boards.

+"It's not Golden State.
+We shouldn't lose a game to Brooklyn by that many points," Embiid said.
+"We didn't compete."

-Russell was only 4 for 12 for eight points in the first half, a game after he was on the bench down the stretch in the Nets' loss to Houston.
-The point guard shot 5 for 14 in that game and 3 for 15 in the previous one, and the former No. 2 pick's benching was the biggest topic of conversation leading into the game.
+Russell was only 4 for 12 for eight points in the first half, a game after the former No. 2 pick sat the entire fourth quarter in the Nets' loss to Houston after going 5 for 14.

-But he helped trigger to the big third quarter with eight points in the period and he was only on the bench as the final minutes ticked down this time because there was no crunch time.
+But he had nine points in the third and he was only on the bench as the final minutes ticked down this time because there was no crunch time.

 Joe Harris snapped a 61-all tie with a 3-pointer, Russell scored five straight and Harris made another 3 to make it 72-61.
 JJ Redick scored to end that drought but it didn't change the momentum, as the Nets scored 15 of the next 21 points to open an 87-69 lead.

 The 76ers limited the Nets to 5-of-28 shooting in the first quarter but led only 21-18 in part because of their 10 turnovers.
-Philadelphia then made 9-of-14 shots in the second, but coughed it up seven more times to lead to seven points for the Nets, who scored 33 in the period and led 51-47 at halftime.
+Philadelphia coughed it up seven more times in the second and the Nets led 51-47 at halftime.

 TIP-INS

-76ers: Wilson Chandler rested a day after making his 76ers debut by playing 10 minutes. ...
+76ers: Wilson Chandler rested a day after making his 76ers debut following a strained left hamstring by playing 10 minutes. ...
 Philadelphia had a three-game winning streak against Brooklyn snapped.

 Nets: Brooklyn improved to 9-4 against Philadelphia at Barclays Center, tied for the most victories against any opponent since moving from New Jersey.
 The Nets have also beaten Orlando nine times. ...
 Jarrett Allen had 15 points and 10 rebounds.